elgarcito/solvd-1-block-homework-11/README.md

 The classes ThreadWithThread an ThreadWithRunnable were created in the mythreads package.
 The example could be seen in the main method.

+The Connection pool was created in the connectionpool package The MockConnection also was created
+In this connection pool
+* 5 threads should be able to get the connection.
+* 2 Threads should wait for the next available connection.

+The example of this implementation is in the main method

 All previous console output and data in the main method was deleted to see only this exercise results.